svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	    ...
 	}

-[NOTE]
-The Form class is only available if the request is mapped as a POST or PUT method.
+> The Form class is only available if the request is mapped as a POST or PUT method.

 The Form class is automatically available in the template so you don't have to pass the class to your template.